FreeRad1cal/Sudoku-Puzzle-Generator/README.md

 puzzle.initialize();
 std::cout << puzzle;
 ```
 The constructor of the `Puzzle` class takes two arguments: the order of the puzzle and the number of given digits.
 The order is the size of the inner regions.
 That is, a puzzle with the order of `3` has 3x3 inner regions and therefore the total grid size of 9x9.
-The library generates puzzles that have unique solutions.
+The library generates puzzles that have a unique solution.
 For 9x9 puzzles, the algorithm remains sufficiently performant down to about 23 given digits.

 The sample output is:
 ```